 If most users are choosing diversifiers randomly (as recommended in §4.2.2 'Sapling Key Components' on p.
-29), then the fact that they may accidentally choose diversifiers that collide (and therefore reveal the fact that they are not derived from the same incoming viewing key) does not appreciably reduce the anonymity set.
+32), then the fact that they may accidentally choose diversifiers that collide (and therefore reveal the fact that they are not derived from the same incoming viewing key) does not appreciably reduce the anonymity set.

-In [ZIP-32] an 88-bit Pseudo Random Permutation, keyed differently for each node of the derivation tree, is used to select new diversifiers.
+In [ZIP-32] and §4.2.3 'Orchard Key Components' on p.
+34 an 88-bit Pseudo Random Permutation, keyed differently for each node of the derivation tree, is used to select new diversifiers.
 This resolves the potential problem, provided that the input to the Pseudo Random Permutation does not repeat for a given node.